 Another path to getting a new passport is to attempt to schedule an appointment with a Regional Passport Agency, although there are some requirements.
 You must be departing for your international travel within 8 days or less or if you’re leaving in the next month and need to get a visa before you travel.
 In this situation, Regional Passport Agencies will typically get your passport to you within 8 business days, however, these appointments can be hard to obtain.

-There are only a handful of regional passport agencies serving the entire country, and international travel So, you may have to travel to get to the nearest one.
+There are only a handful of regional passport agencies serving the entire country, and international travel.
+So, you may have to travel to get to the nearest one.
 Additionally, passport agencies tend to have limited operating hours.
 If you work during the day and can’t get time off, this may not be an option for you.

 Using a Passport Expediting Company

 If you need your passport faster than a Passport Acceptance Office or the post office can provide, but you can’t (or simply don’t want to) go to a regional passport agency, then look into using a passport expediting company.
-A registered passport expediting company will take your application documents to the Department of State, where it will be processed in as little as 7 business days.
+A registered passport expediting company will take your application documents to the Department of State, where they will be processed in as little as 7 business days.
 The company will then ship your new passport back to you, usually overnight.

 In addition to reducing the time it takes to receive a United States passport, using an expediter also reduces the chance of mistakes that could delay your application.
-If there is a holdup at the passport office, the expediting company can inform you immediately so that corrections can be made, and your passport can make it’s way through processing and back to you in time for your trip.
+If there is a holdup at the passport office, the expediting company can inform you immediately so that corrections can be made, and your passport can make its way through processing and back to you in time for your trip.

 When you use an expediting company, the first thing you’ll do is place an order.
 You’ll pay the expediting company for handling your application, and then you’ll pay the application and government fees separately, typically via check or money order.